-There are many dimensions to safe practice such as knowing about the policy context, best practice guidance, how to manage risk effectively, and the responsibilities as a student and as a registered practitioner.
-The Accreditation Committee expects the education provider to assure safe practice in the program by implementing formal mechanisms relating to work-integrated learning environments and to teach students in the program about the different aspects of safe practice, including but not limited to, workplace health and safety (WHS), manual handling, and infection control.
+There are many dimensions to safe practice such as knowing about the policy context; best practice guidance; knowing how to manage risk effectively; managing personal, physical and mental health; practicing cultural safety; practicing safety in the use of medicines; and the responsibilities as a student and as a registered practitioner.
+The Accreditation Committee expects the education provider to assure safe practice in the program by implementing formal mechanisms relating to work-integrated learning environments and to teach students in the program about the different aspects of safe practice, including but not limited to, cultural safety, workplace health and safety (including how to respond to occupational violence), manual handling, mental health of patients and Chinese medicine practitioners, and infection prevention and control.